mateusz-piotrowski/user-profile-backup/README.md

-# new-git-repo-template
+# User profile backup

 ## Description

-The project contains basic files to the new git repository.
+The project contains shell script to backup user profile directory.

 ## Motivation

-The projects has been created to easier setup new git repository.
+The project has been created to make backups easier.

 ## Installation